Azure-Samples/Serverless-APIs/readme/4 - Apply policies and revisions.md

 ### Create a new revision

 Before introducing non-breaking changes, we will create a new revision.
-This will allow us to try the changes without affecting any of the consumers.
+This will allow us to try the changes without affecting any API consumers.
+You can learn more about revisions in [the official documentation](https://docs.microsoft.com/azure/api-management/api-management-get-started-revise-api).

 1. Navigate to your API Management service in the Azure portal.
 1. Go to **APIs** and select an existing API.